buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 different from the community from the data structure to the process, which lead negative compatibility with the native k8s community.

 ### Goals
-1.Definition API to announce gang-scheduling-configuration.
+1. Definition API to announce gang-scheduling-configuration.

-2.Provides a scheduler plugin to achieve gang-scheduling ability.
+2. Provides a scheduler plugin to achieve gang-scheduling ability.

 ### Non Goals and Future Work
-1.Provide ability to solve gang-resource-deadlock problems with `non-strict-mode`.
+1. Provide ability to solve gang-resource-deadlock problems with `non-strict-mode`.

 ## Proposal
 ### API